Natnael12119/alx-system_engineering-devops/0x02-shell_redirections/README.md

 ###### 1-confused_smiley
 This script display a confused smiley "(Ôo)'.
 ###### 2-hellofile
-This display the content of the /etc/passwd file.
+This script display the content of the /etc/passwd file.
 ###### 3-twofiles
 This script display the content of /etc/passwd and /etc/hosts.
 ###### 4-lastlines